-The City of Saratoga has no authority over the site assessment and remediation; however, given community concern about the topic, the City prepared a courtesy notice in cooperation with the DEH to describe the current status and likely next steps.
-The notice will be mailed to properties near the Quito Village Shopping Center.
+The City of Saratoga has no authority over the site assessment and remediation; however, given community concern about the topic, the City is working in cooperation with the DEH to keep residents updated.

 Sand Hill Property Company owns the Quito Village shopping center at the corner of Cox Avenue and Paseo Prasada.
 On January 9, Sand Hill submitted an application to develop a mixed-use townhome project at Quito Village using California State Senate Bill (SB) 35 and the California State Density Bonus Law.
 These state laws require the City to process this application in a specific way that differs from what many communities are familiar with.

 - 90 residential units (both for sale and for rent)

 - 180 spaces in garages attached to townhomes

 - 76,871 square feet

 - Open plaza near commercial building